 We Don’t Do Charity – A New Documentary

-Coming soon – We Don’t Do Charity is a hard-hitting new documentary about the Humanitarian Aid Industry.
+Out Now!
+We Don’t Do Charity is a hard-hitting new documentary about the Humanitarian Aid Industry.

 People are queuing up to point out that the global aid and development system is flawed and tainted with neo-colonial attitudes, sex scandals, racism, corruption and waste.
 But what is the alternative?
 Is it time to shift power away from the Global North and back to local people and communities who are capable of mapping out their own futures?